SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

     Apply-PnPProvisioningTemplate -Path D:\home\site\wwwroot\ApplyPnPProvisioningTemplate\FlowDemoTemplate.xml
    ```

 4. Notice that you're using two environment variables: `SPO_AppId`and `SPO_AppSecret`.
-To set those variables, go to the main Function app page in the Azure Portal, select **Application settings**, and add two new application settings:
+To set those variables, go to the main Function app page in the Azure portal, select **Application settings**, and add two new application settings:

    - `SPO_AppId` - Set the value to the Client ID you copied in the first step when you created your app on your tenant.